HenriTEL/blog/tech/asyncio-vs-multithreading-vs-multiprocessing.md

 **Cons:**

 - The synchronization points between tasks might not be obvious, leading to race conditions.
 They also make reasoning about the code exponentially more difficult.
 - Processes are OS resources which mean not everything is under your control.
+- You may or may not have access to a copy of global variables, depending on the start method.
+If you want to share those variable, you need to use specific data structures.
+You can also use other communication methods but they'll require serialization, which can be hard depending on the objects you want to share.
+Things are much easier with threads.
 - There is a significant memory and compute overhead to spawn and communicate between processes.

 ## AsyncIO